 As we work to put the elements of our plan in place, I encourage you to please stay in touch with us if you have a compliment or concern.
-You can reach our Tell Us line at 1-855-999-4742 or visit us online at www.ierha.ca and click on "About us" and "Compliments and Concerns".
+You can reach our Tell Us line at 1-855-999-4742 or visit us online at www.ierha.ca and click on "Compliments and Concerns" in the upper right corner.